 The second reason for feeding bones is for the natural glucosamine and chondroitin to keep their joints in good health.
-Cartilage bones, knuckle bones, beef and bison trachea, tails and poultry feet are abundant with natural (bioavailable) glucosamine and can be fed as a treat or in a broth in place of using a synthetic supplement.
+Cartilage bones, poultry feet, beef and bison trachea, and tails are abundant with natural (bioavailable) glucosamine and can be fed as a treat or in a broth in place of using a synthetic supplement.
 Your pets body will recognize bones as real food and use the nutrients as such.

-Rotate Prey Meat For a Naturally Balanced Diet
+Rotate Prey Meat For a Natural Balanced Diet

 Feeding our pets by rotating the meat of several different animal species is an important part of healthy raw feeding and allows us to avoid using synthetic vitamins made in a lab in China or another foreign country. (which may not be absorbed anyway) This mimics a wild diet and assures your pet is getting a variety of nutrients found in different prey animals.
 Such as rabbit is very low in fat, high in calcium and phosphorus where chicken is higher in fat, potassium, vitamin B6 and so on.
 In the wild, smaller prey (young rodents, rabbits, birds, etc) are plentiful through spring-summer months and the larger prey (wild turkey, deer, elk, buffalo) are easier for carnivores to obtain in the cold and snowy months.
 Rotating may also prevent your pet from developing any sensitivities to a specific meat.

 Some of our feasts include fermented raw goat milk whey.
 Another source of protein, probiotics and enzymes for a healthy boost to the digestive system.
 It can crowd out possible less desirable bacteria, as well as support your pets immune system.
 Lightly fermented vegetables is another approach to increasing your pets gut health with natural probiotics.
 A very tiny amount (1/4 tsp) with their food might be received well by your finicky cat.
 If not you can always use raw goat milk or its whey.